monetate/monte-carlo-simulator/README.md

 | 1          | Experiment | 3           | 9                        | 81                                  |
 | 1          | Control    | 2           | 17                       | 145                                 |

-#### So What?
+#### Now What?

 Let's now assume we had 2 million visitors split evenly into Experiment and Control groups.
-We observed a difference in revenue per visit of $1.50 with a p-value of 0.11 in our two-tailed t-test.
+We observed a difference in revenue per visit of $1.50 with a p-value of 11% in our two-tailed t-test.

 Now we run the Monte Carlo simulator with 10,000 iterations.
 We can then calculate the difference between the two groups for each of the ten thousand simulations.
 Most of these differences will be near zero because we randomly distributed the visitors